auth0/lock/README.md

 ## Usage

-We can use **Auth0Lock** with [Popup mode][popup-mode] or [Redirect mode][redirect-mode].
-There are also different ways of implementing those according to your application needs.
-To see what kind of settings you should be using you can check the [Types of Applications][application-types] article at the [wiki](https://github.com/auth0/lock/wiki).
+You can use **Auth0Lock** with [Popup mode][popup-mode] or [Redirect mode][redirect-mode].
+There are different ways of implementing those according to your application needs.
+To see what kind of settings you should be using you can check the [Types of Applications][application-types] article.

 ```js
 // Initialize Auth0Lock with your `clientID` and `domain`